aaronoh/CNDS-CA3-WebSockets/README.md

 # CA3 - Computer Networks & Distributed Systems
 ## N00143888 - Aaron O'Hare

 This project was constructed using HTML, CSS, JavaScript, Express and socket.io.
-It is basic online chatrom built for the purposes of a college assignment.
+It is basic online single chatroom chat, hosted on a node server and built for the purposes of a college assignment.

 This application can be tested by first starting the server through node.

-Ensure you have node isntalled, open a command window, navigate to the root of this porject folder and type:
+Ensure you have node isntalled, open a command window, navigate to the root of this project folder and type:

 ```
 node server.js
 ```

 Once the server has started open your web browser and navigate to http://localhost:3000/

+When you connect to the page you will be prompted to enter a username, from there you will be able to chat by typing in the input file don the bottom of the screen and pressing the enter key on your keyboard.